WPAGI/rfsafe/README.md

 # GitHub Deployer (Standalone)

-This repository includes a small script for deploying GitHub repositories to folders on your server without WordPress.
+This repository includes a simple script for deploying GitHub repositories to folders on your server.

 ## Configuration